cbio-lab/PARK2023/README.md

 ## Citation

-If you use any part of this code or data in your work, please cite the original article (see above) and optionally the Zenodo archive of the specific repository.
+If you use any part of this code or data in your work, please cite the original article (see above).

 ## License